• Home

 Children’s personal, social and emotional development is central to their learning and we support this through the development of positive and caring relationships.
 Each child has a Key Person and a key group of 13 children.
 We encourage the development of self-confidence and self-awareness and children become independent learners by choosing resources and accessing all areas of the nursery environment.
 We support children in managing feelings and behaviour through giving them the vocabulary to name a range of emotions and use a conflict resolution approach, where we help children learn how to find solutions to their conflicts.

 Respect for children’s rights runs through our curriculum.
-We are a Unicef Rights Respecting School, teaching children about their rights and the rights of others and this threads through our work.
+We are a Unicef Gold Rights Respecting School, teaching children about their rights and the rights of others and this threads through our work.
 It helps develop children’s acceptance of difference and diversity and supports the development of a strong moral compass.
 It is evident in interactions between staff and children, where staff listen to children and children show respect for each other and for adults.

 Prime areas